 The money supply traditionally expanded and contracted along with the economy and inflation.
 For that reason, the economist Milton Friedman said the money supply was a useful indicator.

 But in the 1990s, that relationship changed.
 People took money out of low-interest bearing savings accounts and invested it in the stock market.

 M2 fell as the economy and inflation grew.
 Former Federal Reserve Chairman Alan Greenspan questioned the usefulness of the money supply measurement.
 He said if the economy were dependent on the M2 money supply for growth, it would be in a recession.
 For this reason, the Federal Reserve no longer sets a target for the money supply.

 How Much Money There Is in the United States

 Banks don't hold that currency.
 It's all in circulation.
 That's $11,000 in cash per household.
 Most people use debit and credit cards instead of cash.
-That means it's probably used by those who don't want their income reported to the IRS.
-That includes criminals, for whom a briefcase can hold a million dollars worth of $100 bills.
+These are probably used by those who don't want their income reported to the Internal Revenue Service.
+That includes criminals, for whom a briefcase can hold a million dollars’ worth of $100 bills.

 Of this, an astonishing two-thirds was held outside of the country.
 Many emerging market economies use the greenback as a substitute for their volatile currency.

 As many travelers know, a $20 bill is good throughout the world.